Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I grow basil every summer.
 I finally bought a food dehyrdator and dry it for use in the winter.
 I can't figure out why basil in the market is so expensive when it grows so large and easily.

 I grew my basil plant from seed last year.
 It's still growing strong!
 I just pinch the tips when it looks like it's getting ready to flower.
-Every so often I will trim the stems down and dehydrate the leaves in the oven.
-I just wash them, place them on an oven safe plate at 200F for about 20 minutes.
-Crumble and put into a spice jar.

 I snip off the flower heads through out the season and use them in cooking also.